Providing you with the theory, skills and experience required for a successful career in sport and exercise physiology.

 How the course is structured

 All modules have a credit value of 20, except for the research project which has a credit value of 60.
-To qualify for the PGDip you need to accrue 120 credits.
+To qualify for the PGDip you need to accrue 120 credits, for the PGCert you need to accrue 60 credits.

-In addition, MSc students have to complete a substantial research project.
-Modules are either taught two or three hours per week (planned for Mondays and Wednesdays) and in an intensive teaching block at the start of semester one.
+Modules are taught two or three hours per week (Mondays and Wednesdays) in addition to an intensive teaching week at the start of semester one.
+The programme can be completed full time (1 year) or on a part time basis (2 years).

 - Strong focus on the practical application of skills and knowledge.